nzupp/SLiM-Gym/README.md

 slim_gym.run_random_agent()
 ```

-Users can also adjust the environment and pass it as a parameter to our random walk algorithm:
+Users can also adjust the environment and pass it as a parameter to the random walk algorithm:

 ```python
 import slim_gym